damceee/damceee/README.md

 - 👋 Hi, I’m @damceee
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning how to code.
-- 🧭 I'm currently an experience in Python.
+- 🧭 I'm currently an experienced in Python, and I make simple resource packs for Minecraft.
-- 💞️ I’m looking to collaborate on nothing lol.
 - 😄 Pronouns: he/him

 <!---